-Council has recognised at year end the aggregate on-cost liabilities arising from employee benefits, and in particular those on-cost liabilities that will arise when payment of current employee benefits is made periods. future These amounts include superannuation and workers compensation expenses which will be payable upon the future payment of certain leave liabilities accrued as at 30 June 2017.
+Council has recognised at year end the aggregate on-cost liabilities arising from employee benefits, and in particular those on-cost liabilities that will arise when payment of current employee benefits is made future periods.
+These amounts in include superannuation and workers compensation expenses which will be payable upon the future payment of certain leave liabilities accrued as at 30 June 2017.